Digital simulation of convex mixtures of Markovian and non-Markovian single qubit Pauli channels on NISQ devices: Design of Single Qubit Channels to Simulate

-where $\sigma_{0}=\mathbb{1}$ and $p_{\alpha}(t)$ is a time dependent probability distribution such that $p_{0}(0)=1$ and $p_{i}(0)=0$ for $i \in \{1,2,3\}$.
-This channel was studied extensively in \cite{vacchini2012classical}, it should also be noted that this channel also falls into a larger class of channels called random unitary channels \cite{chruscinski2015non}.
-To make a statement about whether this channel is Markovian, which is necessary in designing the channels to simulate, we need to look at its time-local generator $\mathcal{L}(t)$.
-From the time-local master equation (1) we see that $\mathcal{L}(t)=\dot{\Lambda}_{t}\Lambda_{t}^{-1}$, this tells us that we need to compute $\Lambda_{t}^{-1}$ to calculate the generator \cite{chruscinski2013non}.
+To make a statement about whether the Pauli channel is Markovian or not, we need to analyze the decay rates of the time local generator $\mathcal{L}(t)$ of the Pauli channel in equation (\ref{pauli_channel}).
+From the time-local master equation (\ref{time_local_ME}), we see that $\mathcal{L}(t)=\dot{\Lambda}_{t}\Lambda_{t}^{-1}$, this tells us that we need to compute $\Lambda_{t}^{-1}$ to calculate the generator \cite{chruscinski2013non}.
 Let us note that: